Sparse Max-Affine Regression: Proof of Theorem

-where $C>0$ is some absolute constant. \end{lemma} We proceed with the proof under the assumption that all the statements in Lemma \ref{lem:combined} hold.
-For notational simplicity, we will use the short hand $\epsilon_\mathrm{min} \triangleq k^{-3/2} \pi_{\mathrm{min}}^{2(1+\zeta^{-1})}$ repeatedly.
+\end{lemma} The proof of all statements in this lemma is deferred to Appendix \ref{sec:lemmas}.
+We proceed with the proof under the assumption that all the statements in Lemma \ref{lem:combined} hold.
 We can now begin upper bounding the terms in \eqref{eq:abcd}.
 The first summand in \eqref{eq:abcd} is upper-bounded as

 The first factor on the right-hand side can be upper bound by the triangle inequality as